MiscellaneousMongoose/Digital-Signal-Design/Assignment 3/README.md

 https://user-images.githubusercontent.com/70534986/155772340-8c44b16a-ce27-4429-9d2d-547a4240cf72.mov

-The display counts from 0 to 15 in hexadecimal with out the requirement of user input.
+The display counts from 0 to 15 in hexadecimal using one display without the requirement of user input.